fukephp/followmovies/README.md

 - Top 200 all time box office movies, according to boxofficemojo
 - Top 250 english movies by rating, according to imdb ranking and etc.

-More about command itself will be explained in [ApiRapid Setup and Command](#apirapid-setup-and-command).
+More about command itself will be explained in [RapidAPI Setup and Command](#rapidapi-setup-and-command).

 ## Project requirements